-The Game master set from Star Wars: On the Edge of the Universe contains rules for creating arch enemies and new adventures.
-A game leader's screen is also included, which clearly summarizes the essential rules and tables.
-The basic rules of Star Wars: On the Edge of the Empire are required to play.
+The Game master set from Star Wars: At the Edge of the Universe contains rules for creating arch-enemies and new adventures.
+A game master's umbrella is also included, which clearly summarizes the essential rules and tables.
+The basic rules are used to play Star Wars: Required at the Edge of the Empire.

 New Adventure: Beyond the Edge

-If you have completed the previous adventures, you are sure to be longing for more supplies.
-Sterling Hershey and Mark Warren have written exciting stories Beyond the Edge for you, which revolve around abandoned communication pods, a lost spaceship and undiscovered secrets from the clone era.
-Wonderful for all role players for whom exploring is particularly important as a game element.
-The Star Wars: On the Edge of the Empire Adventure Volume: Beyond the Edge introduces new planets and offers you again impressive locations, such as Raxus Prime or the planet Cholganna.
+If you have completed the previous adventures, you are probably already craving more supplies.
+Sterling Hershey and Mark Warren have written exciting stories for you beyond the edge, which revolve around abandoned communication capsules, a lost spaceship and undiscovered secrets from the clone era.
+Wonderful for all role players for whom exploration is particularly important as a game element.
+The Star Wars: At the Edge of the Empire Adventure Volume: Beyond the Edge introduces new planets and offers you again impressive locations, such as Raxus Prime or the planet Cholganna.
 The new breed of amphibious Revvos is just as missing as the dangerous Nexu big cats or new vehicles with which you can whiz across the planet's surfaces at high speed.
 For those who can't get enough of Star Wars: On the Edge of the Empire!

 Role-playing professionals looking for special challenges start with one of the Specializations from Star Wars: On the Edge of the Empire by.
 There is currently a choice of cross-border commuters, soldiers, traders, bodyguards and scouts.
 Specializations are special decks that also have special goals.